 Initially, the main ingredient was cacao that we harvested from an abandoned, semi-wild cacao grove near the top of the mountain, combined with with our delicious mountain spring water.
 The next most important ingredient was eggs harvested from our neighbors’ chickens.
 Bananas and bushes of chili peppers surrounded our house, and then we planted peanuts and sugar cane.
 Lastly, there was the cinnamon tree.
 We even tried to cultivate vanilla (which, did you know, is an orchid native to Ecuador?) but that didn’t work out.
 In any event, all of these things were combined together into a drink that tastes wonderful and performs like rocket fuel.

 My personal name for this recipe is “Chocolate Jama-Coaque”, which rhymes when you pronounce it in Spanish (“Cho-koh-la-tay Hama Koh-ah-kay”).
 It’s very fun to say.
 Especially when you’re high on theobromine.

-- T.cacao powder or 100% chocolate (which is chemically the same thing)
+- T.cacao Everyday Cacao powder or 100% chocolate (they are chemically the same thing)

 - 1 cup of water

 - Nut butter or protein powder.
 (Protein powder doesn’t grow in our forest preserve, but peanuts and macadamias do.)

 - Fruit (bananas, berries, or peaches work best)

 *Yeah, I know carbs aren’t cool these days, but if you’re heading into a physically strenuous day (i.e, climbing a mountain) and plan on burning a ton of calories, they are very important.
 On the other hand, if you’re heading into a mentally strenuous day in which you will not be extremely physical active, you can leave out the carbs.

 View from the peaks of the Jama-Coaque Reserve.
 Rugged, yes.
 And breathtakingly beautiful.